BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 These short articles and tips will make your day at sea a lot more relaxing.

-Upon departure you will receive from us a map and a clear explanation.
-The main rule: stay out of the shallow, light blue water and do not sail between the yellow buoys and the shore.
+Before you head out, you will receive from us a map and a clear explanation.
+The main rule: stay out of the shallow, light blue water and do not drive between the yellow buoys and the shore.

 No. You only use the yellow moorings that are designated for that purpose.
 Mooring at random jetties, hotels or the beach is not permitted.

 Feeling uncertain due to wind, current or location?
-Calmly sail back toward the known part of the coast or Harbour Village Marina and call us for advice.
+Calmly drive back toward the known part of the coast or Harbour Village Marina and call us for advice.
 We'll be happy to help.

 Ready for your adventure?